yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 parameters: [7]
 ```

-1. `provisioner`: (required) the name of the driver.
+1. `provisioner`: the name of the driver.
 If supplied the driver container and sidecar container are expected to be deployed.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
 1. `isDefaultBucketClass`: (optional) boolean, default is false.
 If set to true then potentially a `BucketRequest` does not need to specify a `BucketClass`.
-If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s supported protocol matches the `BucketRequest`'s protocol then the default bucket class is used. **Note:** there can only be one supported protocol for default bucket classes.
+If the greenfield `BucketRequest` omits the `BucketClass` and a default `BucketClass`'s protocol matches the `BucketRequest`'s protocol then the default bucket class is used.
-1. `supportedProtocols`: (required) protocol(s) supported by the associated object store.
-This field serves two purposes: 1) recognition that some object store support more than one protocol, 2) validation that the `BucketRequest`'s desired protocol is supported.  **Note:** default bucket classes can define only one supported protocol.
+1. `protocol`: (required) protocol supported by the associated object store.
+This field validates that the `BucketRequest`'s desired protocol is supported.

+> Note: if an object store supports more than one protocol then the admin should create a `BucketClass` per protocol.

 1. `anonymousAccessMode`: (optional) ACL specifying *uncredentialed* access to the Bucket.
 This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
 1. `additionalPermittedNamespaces`: (optional) a list of namespaces *in addition to the originating namespace* that will be allowed access to the `Bucket`.
-1. `releasePolicy`: (required) defines bucket retention for greenfield `BucketRequest` deletes. **Note:** In brownfield "Retain" is mandated.
+1. `releasePolicy`: defines bucket retention for greenfield `BucketRequest` deletes. **
-   - `Delete`:  the bucket and its contents are destroyed.
+   - _Retain_: (default) the `Bucket` and its data are preserved.
+The `Bucket` can potentially be reused.
-   - `Retain`:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed.
+   - _Delete_: the bucket and its contents are destroyed.
 1. `parameters`: (optional) a map of string:string key values.
 Allows admins to set provisioner key-values.  **Note:** see [Provisioner Secrets](#provisioner-secrets) for some predefined `parameters` settings.

+> Note: the `Bucket`'s release policy is set to "Retain" as a default.
+Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
+> Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.

 ### Access APIs